Important Drawings, Reports, & Studies

 6. Seismic Design Guidelines

-1st Edition - Seismic Design Guidelines for Dikes ( 5.5mb)
+Seismic Design Guidelines for Dikes -2nd Edition ( 10mb)

-This draft document is an update to the previous guidelines released in 2011.
-Changes in the 2nd edition include flow charts depicting steps for seismic analyses and an example seismic design problem and solution for an earthen dike.
+Important updates in the 2nd edition include flow charts depicting steps for seismic analyses as well as an example seismic design problem and solution for an earthen dike.

 7. Dike Design and Management Publications